-Alacer Gold operates the world-class Çöpler Gold Mine in eastern Turkey that produced 227,927 ounces of gold during 2014. Çöpler has substantial Proven and Probable Reserves of 3.8 million ounces and Measured and Indicated Resources of 7.8 million ounces of contained gold, which provide the foundation for Çöpler’s 20-year mine life.
+Alacer Gold operates the world-class Çöpler Gold Mine in eastern Turkey that produced 227,927 ounces of gold during 2014. Çöpler has substantial Probable Reserves of 3.8 million ounces and Measured and Indicated Resources of 6.8 million ounces of contained gold, which provide the foundation for Çöpler’s 25-year mine life.

 Çöpler is an epithermal gold deposit located in central eastern Turkey, approximately 550km east of Ankara and 120km southwest of the city of Erzincan.
 The nearest population center is the town of ĺliҫ, which is 6km northeast of Çöpler.

 The Çöpler Gold Mine is currently an open-pit, heap-leach operation producing low-cost gold from oxide ore.
 During 2015, Çöpler is forecast to produce 180,000 to 200,000 ounces (144,000 to 160,000 ounces) at All-in Sustaining Costs of $775 to $825 per ounce.